sampersand/quest/README.md

 - Change `EqResult` to be only for `Key`s
 - Implementing Copy-on-Write for object mappings?

+- Have boolean literals---having them as variables isn't working out, as shown below:
 ```quest
 $x = {
 	$a = true;